dektronics/printalyzer-uvdensitometer/enclosure/enclosure.md

 ### Internal Components

 * `diffuser-spacer` - Spacer that sits between the diffuser material and the UV/IR filter
+* `filter-stack-holder` - Tray that sits on top of the lens assembly and holds the sensor diffuser
+* `filter-stack-lower-ring` - Lower ring that acts as a spacer, aperture, and helps to hold the sensor diffuser in place.
-* `filter-ring` - Ring that sits between the UV/IR filter and the main circuit board
+* `filter-stack-upper-ring` - Upper ring that sits between the filter stack and the main circuit board to act as a light seal.
+Should be made from an opaque flexible material, such as rubber or foam.
 * `sensor-board-cover` - Internal cover for the backside of the circuit board above the sensor elements

 ### Assembly Jigs